end-of-game/cloudunit/documentation/CI-CD.md

 70a38bf4b8d9132c7dcdf1b319ee8572787e9127b48cb56d718ea1170fe10160
 ````

-You can run this command to verify if everything is good.
+You can play this to verify if everything is good.

 ```
 docker ps | grep gitlab